LatviaLast Updated: May 2014

 Once USCIS determines that you are “eligible” and “suited” to adopt by approving the Form I-800A, your adoption service provider will provide your approval notice, home study, and any other required information to the Ministry of Welfare in Latvia as part of your adoption dossier.
 The Ministry will review your application to determine whether you are also eligible to adopt under Latvian law.

-- Be Matched with a Child in Latvia:
+3. Be Matched with a Child in Latvia

 After you accept a match with a child, you will apply to the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) for provisional approval for the child to immigrate to the United States (Form I-800).
 USCIS will make a provisional determination as to whether the child meets the definition of a Convention Adoptee and will be eligible to enter the United States and reside permanently as an immigrant.

 After provisional approval of Form I-800, the U.S. Embassy in Latvia will request that your adoption service provider submit a visa application to its Consular Section, which is responsible for issuing immigrant visas to children from Latvia.
-Click here for an immigrant visa application document checklist: http://riga.usembassy.gov/ih3visas-checklist.html.
+A immigrant visa application document checklist is available on the Embassy website.
 Please ensure that your adoption service provider has the listed pre-adoption documents readily available for presentation to the U.S. Embassy.
 A consular officer will review the Form I-800 and the visa application for possible visa ineligibilities and advise you of possible options for the waiver of any noted ineligibilities.

-WARNING: The consular officer determines that the child appears eligible to immigrate to the United States and will send a letter (referred to as an “Article 5 Letter”) to the Ministry of Welfare in any intercountry adoption involving U.S. citizen parents and a child from Latvia where all Convention requirements are met.
+WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to the the Ministry of Welfare in any intercountry adoption involving U.S. citizen parents and a child from Latvia where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
 This letter will inform the Ministry that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Do not attempt to adopt or obtain custody of a child in Latvia before a U.S. consular officer issues the Article 5 Letter in any adoption case.